ryan-mangeno/Apple-Silicon-Opengl-Setup-Script/README.md

-# GLFW & GLAD Project Setup Script
+# GLFW, GLAD, CGLM & SOKOL Project Setup Script

 This script automates the setup of a new project using GLFW and GLAD on macOS.
-It creates a basic structure for an OpenGL project, allowing you to quickly start coding with GLFW and GLAD, and generates necessary source files, a Makefile, and a default project structure.
+It creates a basic structure for an OpenGL project, allowing you to quickly start coding with GLFW GLAD, CGLM and SOKOL and generates necessary source files, a Makefile, and a default project structure.

 ![Project Demo](Images/Demo.png)